emilbayes/secure-password/README.md

 Takes Buffer `password` and hashes it and then safely compares it to the Buffer `hash`.
 The hashing is done by a seperate worker as to not block the event loop, so normal execution and I/O can continue.
-The callback is invoked with a potential error, or one of the enums `SecurePassword.INVALID`, `SecurePassword.VALID`, `SecurePassword.NEEDS_REHASH` or `SecurePassword.INVALID_UNRECOGNIZED_HASH`.
+The callback is invoked with a potential error, or one of the symbols `SecurePassword.INVALID`, `SecurePassword.VALID`, `SecurePassword.NEEDS_REHASH` or `SecurePassword.INVALID_UNRECOGNIZED_HASH`.
 Check with strict equality for one the cases as in the example above.